Hi, I'm Richard. On this blog, I share thoughts, personal stories — and what I'm working on. I hope this article brings you some value.

 When Even Criticism Is Just Another Form of Consumption

-The world has sped up.
-Instant reactions are expected.
-People don’t have time to sit down and think because, by the time they would reach their own analysis, the internet has already moved on to the next topic.
-Being slow means being outdated—irrelevant.
-This creates an environment where it’s easier to just consume and repeat rather than think and create.
+People don’t have the time to sit down and think – because by the time they’d reach their own analysis, the internet has already moved on to a new topic.